-A retail pop-up is a temporary brick-and-mortar store, often operated by an online retailer.
-Usually pop-ups are in high-traffic areas and stay open anywhere from three days to three months.
+A retail pop-up is a temporary real-world shop, often operated by an online retailer.
+Usually, pop-ups are in high-traffic areas and stay open from three days to three months.

-Pop-up stores attract passersby with interesting design elements and an engaging look.
+Pop-up shops attract passers-by with exciting design elements and an engaging look.
 The limited-time-only aspect can encourage customers to visit sooner since they know it’s a fleeting opportunity.
-And a location in the middle of a busy city center can help a retailer engage potential customers that it couldn’t reach online.
+Using high-footfall locations helps retailers engage customers that might not have found them online.

 Planning a successful retail pop-up